Friday, 2 December 2016

-After almost 250 years, The Whitechapel Bell Foundry (Est. 1570) is to leave this historic building -- the company's future is uncertain |
+After almost 250 years, The Whitechapel Bell Foundry (Est. 1570) is to leave this historic building

-sister bells ("All through this hour; Lord, be my guide; And by Thy power; No foot shall slide") are famous throughout the world, immediately conjuring up evocative images of a
+Does any city have a sound more instantly recognisable than the toll of Big Ben?
+The mighty bell’s unmistakable hourly peal and the familiar Westminster Chime of its sister bells ("All through this hour; Lord, be my guide; And by Thy power; No foot shall slide") are famous throughout the world, immediately conjuring up evocative images of a foggy day in old London town.

-Bells have echoed through London’s soundscape for
+Bells have echoed through London’s soundscape for centuries.

 When London was a walled city, church bells rang out the curfew every evening to signal the locking of the city gates.
 Traditionally, true cockneys are said to be born within earshot of “Bow Bells” (the bells of the church of St. Mary-le-Bow in Cheapside), and generations of children have grown up singing “Oranges and Lemons say the bells of St. Clements”, a nursery rhyme identifying the bells of various City churches.